Uxía Martínez Botana

-Uxía Martínez Botana (born 7 August 1988) is a Spanish double bass player.
+Uxía Martínez Botana (born in La Coruña, 7 August 1988) is a Spanish double bass player.

 Early life and education

 Martínez Botana began learning the double bass and piano at the age of 6 at the elementary music conservatory Cristóbal Halffter in Ponferrada, Spain.
 Her first double bass teacher was Witold Patsevich – Principal Bass player from the Moscow Virtuosi orchestra – and studied piano with his wife, pianist Tatiana Patsevich.
 As Martínez Botana admits, Patsevich has been her biggest influence in creating her own sound and music individuality.

 At the age of 12 she moved to A Coruña, Galicia, Spain, where she continued her studies at Youth Orchestra of Sinfónica de Galicia.
 At 18 she moved to Amsterdam, Netherlands, where she finished her bachelor and master studies at the Conservatorium van Amsterdam.

 Her teachers included Edicson Ruiz, double-bassist with the Berlin Philharmonic; Janne Saksala, principal double bass at the Berlin Philharmonic; and Peter Stotijn, the former principal bass player of the Hague Residentie Orchestra.